 Carrollton is a very small village located in the state of Ohio.
 With a population of 3,026 people and four constituent neighborhoods, Carrollton is the 348th largest community in Ohio.

-Carrollton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Carrollton is a village of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Carrollton who work in office and administrative support (21.39%), maintenance occupations (10.23%), and food service (9.77%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Carrollton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Carrollton is a village of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Carrollton who work in sales jobs (15.74%), office and administrative support (12.30%), and management occupations (11.73%).

-The citizens of Carrollton are slightly less educated than the national average of 21.84% for the average city or town: 15.12% of adults in Carrollton have a bachelor's degree or advanced degree
+The percentage of adults in Carrollton who are college-educated is close to the national average for all communities of 21.84%: 17.40% of the adults in Carrollton have a bachelor's degree or advanced degree.

-The per capita income in Carrollton in 2010 was $21,231, which is middle income relative to Ohio, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,924 for a family of four.
+The per capita income in Carrollton in 2018 was $25,266, which is middle income relative to Ohio and the nation.
+This equates to an annual income of $101,064 for a family of four.
 However, Carrollton contains both very wealthy and poor people as well.

 The people who call Carrollton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carrollton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Carrollton include Irish, English, Italian, and Dutch.
+Important ancestries of people in Carrollton include German, English, Irish, Italian, and French.

 The most common language spoken in Carrollton is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Polish and Other Asian languages.